 A scene that once demonstrated the love interest’s arrogance, has been rewritten to show his soft heart.

-Furniture once used as a dresser now stands in the hallway and houses the library books and tablecloths.
+Furniture once used as a dresser now stands in the hallway, housing the library books and tablecloths.

 Friends once celebrated their 30th wedding anniversary by signing up for a year’s worth of marriage counseling.
-As they explained, “we’re not having problems, we just want to make sure we’ll be able to go the distance with our marriage.”
+“We’re not having problems, we just want to make sure we can go the distance with our marriage.”

 Checking for needed course corrections, as it were.

-Examining the middle to see what needs to be recast is a good marker for both my life and my manuscript.
+Examining the middle to see what needs to be recast is a good marker for both life and a manuscript.
 Click to Tweet

 We have to be deliberate about what we write and how we live.